Medical Reviewer

 Statistics on Fentanyl Use, Misuse, and Addiction

-According to provisional data from the Centers for Disease Control and Prevention (CDC), drug overdose deaths surpassed 100,000 from April 2020 to April 2021, marking a 28.5 percent increase over the previous year and representing the highest number ever recorded in a 12-month period.[6]
+According to provisional data from the Centers for Disease Control and Prevention (CDC), drug overdose deaths surpassed 100,000 from April 2020 to April 2021, marking a 28.5 percent increase over the previous year and representing the highest number ever recorded in 12 months.[6]
 This surge was largely driven by overdose deaths involving synthetic opioids, primarily illicit fentanyl and its analogs, which increased by 55 percent in 2020.

 Furthermore, from fiscal year 2020 to 2021, the Drug Enforcement Administration (DEA) reported a 36% increase in drug arrests related to fentanyl, rising from 2,305 to 3,138.[7]
 In 2021, the number of drug arrests for fentanyl (3,138) surpassed those for heroin (2,591) for the first time, underscoring the alarming prevalence of fentanyl-related illicit activity and its impact on law enforcement efforts.